 04. FLEXIBLE AND DIGESTIBLE

-A big part of making learning easy comes from how the content is structured, which can contribute to a personalised learning experience driven by self service: courses that are modular, divided by bite-sized lessons, give the users autonomy to create their own learning path (consuming content at their own pace, or in no particular order).
+A big part of making learning easy comes from how the content is structured, which can contribute to a personalized learning experience driven by self service: courses that are modular, divided by bite-sized lessons, give the users autonomy to create their own learning path (consuming content at their own pace, or in no particular order).
 Easy learning also comes from the way content is presented: easy-to-scan layouts with small chunks of text and a brief description of what the student is about to learn and how much time they need to invest in it.

-Infographics are another way of visualising information and quickly grasp a concept.
+Infographics are another way of visualizing information and quickly grasp a concept.
 In the example above, Duolingo represents visually a complex lesson plan, or in the case of Google Primer a lesson’s recap for a summary of the key learnings of a module — these features contribute to higher retention.

 05. OMNIPRESENT AND SOCIAL